[Guide] Comparing the Most Popular Content Analytics Tools

 2. Secondly, analytics tools are scripts, and scripts slow down your website.
 How much is that data worth to you?
 Google Analytics is designed to be relatively fast and unobtrusive, but other analytics tools might not put that much work into engineering.
 They can have a tangible, detrimental impact on your PageSpeed scores, so the SEO detriment might be more than enough to outweigh the benefit of having those additional scripts installed.

-Example of JS Slowing Down Your Site
+Example Of Js Slowing Down Your Site

 3. Third, the data might be inaccurate or not presented equally across different tools.
 Different tools record data differently.
 Some might do sampling, some might do real-time analysis, and some might round numbers.
 Different scripts also have different ways to get around do-not-track orders and other anti-analytics codes and report additional data.
 Worse, you have no way of knowing which one is most accurate without long samples and dedicated testing, which isn't often worthwhile.